garrettsickles/ClosestPairs/README.md

 ## Method 2: L-R Heuristic
 The second approach to solving the closest pair problem is a left to right heuristic where we compute the distance between the two left most points and proceed right, recalculating is the x distance is less than the closest previous distance.
+This approach achieves a time complexity of O(n<sup>2</sup>).
 This approach is implemented in *alternate.cpp*.